gravitational/teleport/rfd/0178-github-proxy.md

 ### `git` with OpenSSH

-An alternative to using `core.sshCommand` is to let `git` use OpenSSH where the OpenSSH config is updated with the output from `tsh config`.
-Then the git repo can be configured using [`url.<base>.insteadOf`](https://git-scm.com/docs/git-config#Documentation/git-config.txt-urlltbasegtinsteadOf):
+An alternative to using `core.sshCommand` is to let `git` use OpenSSH where the OpenSSH config uses `tsh git ssh` as proxy commands.
+Then the git repo can be potentially configured using [`url.<base>.insteadOf`](https://git-scm.com/docs/git-config#Documentation/git-config.txt-urlltbasegtinsteadOf):
 ```
-[url "ssh://<my-git-username>@<git-proxy-server>.<proxy-address>/<my-org>/"]
+[url "ssh://<my-git-username>@<my-org>.github-organization.<proxy-address>/<my-org>/"]
   insteadOf = <original-login>@github.com:<my-org>/
 ```

+This is out of scope of the initial MVP but can be potentially implemented with an `--openssh` flag for `tsh git clone/config` commands.

 Benefits of using OpenSSH on the client side includes ControlMaster support, Git Protocol V2, etc. However, `tsh proxy ssh` (called by OpenSSH) currently does not support per-session MFA.
 Technically, using OpenSSH is also an extra dependency but we do expect clients already have it installed.

-One can still manually configure their git repo and OpenSSH config to achieve the above.
-A `--openssh` flag can be added to `tsh git clone` and `tsh git config` in the future.

 ### HSM support